 daily between 7am-7pm to pay the bike handling fee

 the bike handling fee before your flight departure or bike drop-off date (credit card payments only)

-Once payment has been received, your bike handling fee receipt will be emailed to you and this will serve as proof of payment.
+Once payment has been received, your bike handling fee receipt will be emailed to you and this will serve as proof of payment and must be presented when dropping off your bike.
 Scroll down further below to download the bike transport procedures for the relevant airport.